lasarobotics/PurpleLib/README.md

   * Improved accessibility over solely command-based infrastucture
   * Implemented StateMachine class for additional compatability
   * More info [here](src/main/java/org/lasarobotics/fsm/README.md)
+* Auto aim helpers
+  * Automatically calculate optimal shooter angle and projectile velocity given desired projectile entry angle
+  * Couple this with "aimAtPoint" in the swerve class to automatically shoot at FRC goals on the move!
 * Health monitoring and automatic recovery
   * Available in the hardware wrappers and for subsystems
 * Configurable input maps